Codecademy/docs/content/react/concepts/state/state.md

 ---
 Title: 'State'
-Description: 'The state object holds data in a component that is expected to change over time.
-It is created and maintained by the component itself, and when it changes, the component re-renders.'
+Description: 'The state object is where we store data in a component that is expected to change over time.
+When the state object changes, the component re-renders.'
 Subjects:
   - 'Web Development'
 Tags: